 - Aircraft type

-- Time of Day (daytime 0700-2200 or night time 2200-0700)
+- Time of Day (daytime 0700-2200 or night-time 2200-0700)

 - Departure, arrival

 - Runway

 - Flight track

 - Destination (affects aircraft weight)

-3 European Civil Aviation Conference Doc 29 Report on Standard Method of Computing Noise Contours Around Civil Airports. https://www.ecac-ceac.org/about-ecac Marshall Day has built a base model in INM of Auckland Airport runways and typical flight tracks.
-To calculate the average day of aircraft operations for the noise model, all the aircraft movements over 12 months that share the same parameters above are summed and divided by 365.
+Marshall Day has built a base model in INM of Auckland Airport runways and typical flight tracks.
+To calculate the average day of aircraft operations for the noise model, all the aircraft movements over 12 months that share the same parameters above are summed and then divided by 365.

-The INM uses its database of noise and operating procedures to calculate the noise level at a large number of grid points by summing the 'noise energy' from each aircraft movement during the average day's operation.
+The INM uses its database of noise and operating procedures to calculate the noise level at a large number of grid points (which represent the geographical points around the airport where noise is calculated) by summing the 'noise energy' from each aircraft movement during the average day's operation.
 The 'noise energy' is calculated using the hourly L{eq} value, night-weighted by +10 dBA and then averaged over 24 hours to give the daily L{dn} value at each grid point.
-The grid points with equal noise level are then joined graphically to give a plot of L{dn} noise contours.
+The grid points with equal noise level are then joined graphically to give a plot of L{dn} noise contours (e.g. all grid points with a level of 60 dB L{dn} are joined with a line which becomes the 60 dB L{dn} contour).
+This is how the ANNA, MANA, and HANA contours were calculated for the AUP (using projected aircraft movements in the far future), and how the ANC (Section 5.0) and AANC (Section 6.0) contours are calculated annually for this report.